Vietnam under Chinese rule: Ethnic unity

-The Vietnamese national narrative has introduced anachronisms in order to prove a unified Vietnamese national consciousness.
+The Vietnamese national narrative has introduced anachronisms in order to prove a unified Vietnamese national consciousness throughout history.
 The word Viet/Yue is often used to refer to an ethnic group when it had various meanings throughout history.
 There was no terminology to describe a Chinese-Vietnamese dichotomy during the Han-Tang period nor was there a term to describe a cohesive group inhabiting the area between the Pearl River and the Red River.
 According to historians such as Keith W. Taylor, Nguyen Phuong, and John D. Phan, there is no actual evidence that the Đông Sơn culture or figures such as the Trưng sisters were Vietnamese people or ancestors of the Vietnamese.
 During the Tang period, the indigenous people of Annan or Jinghai Circuit were referred to as the Wild Man (Wild Barbarians), the Li, or the Annamese (Annan people).

 In addition, the national history tends to have a narrow view limited to modern national boundaries, leading to conclusions of exceptionalism.
 Although it is true that the political situation in the Red River Plain was less stable than in Guangzhou to the north, such circumstances were not restricted to the area.
 The Vietnamese national narrative retroactively assigns any local rebellions, the rise of local dynasties, and their local autonomy with the motive of seeking national independence.